 - Add coconut cream, dried chives, nutritional yeast, 1 tsp kosher salt and ½ tsp of ground black pepper, and stir until well combined.

 - Break brown rice fettuccine noodles in half.
 Add evenly to the pot in a crisscross fashion to keep noodles from clumping together (see post above for a photo and more detailed explanation).
 Place chicken breasts top side up on top of the noodles.
-Scrape the juices on the plate the chicken was resting on with a spatula into the pot (leave no flavour behind!).
+Scrape the juices on the plate the chicken was resting on with a spatula into the pot (leave no flavor behind!).

 - Close Instant Pot lid, set the pressure release valve to seasoning.
 Press the “Pressure Cook” button and set the timer for 7 minutes.